7LuxinC/Master-FYP/README.md

 ---

 ## Classification Model
 - The model trained in the experiment is saved on Hugging Face at this repositoryhttps://huggingface.co/3Ellie/resume-transformer/tree/main.
-The application retrieves the model from Hugging Face and uses it to perform classification.”
+The application retrieves the model from Hugging Face and uses it to perform classification.

+---

 ## How to Run